yeungs/vs-2008/README.md

 Description
 ===========

 Installs and configures Visual Studio 2008 + SP1.

 This includes all features of Visual Studio 2008 including the 64-bit C++ compiler.
 By default the 64-bit C++ compiler is not enabled for installation.
+No Documentation installed.

+For some reason, the custom INI file for the silent install fails to launch due to dependencies.
+However, it launches fine if we don't use an INI file and therefore we did the /full install. :(

-I also added a registry to disable the Windows compatibility popup for SQL 2005 since it is not supported on Windows 8.1 2012 R2.
+I also added a registry key to disable the Windows compatibility popup for SQL 2005 install since it is not supported on Windows 8.1 2012 R2.

-TODO.
-I need to add more documentation and comments.
-Please stay tuned or ask me questions.
+Our purpose was to run server configuration automation inside a corporate firewall with no internet connection for security reason. :(

+Please see usage below for more details.

+This takes about 35 minutes to run on my machine since it downloads the ISO, unzips it to a local path and then runs the install.
+I tried running mount-diskimage for the ISO (available in Windows 8.1/2012 R2 or newer) to save time by skipping the unzip but it kept crashing on dismount-diskimage of the ISO in order for me to delete it. :(

 Requirements
 ============